WHO ARE WE?

 Hentus Honiball holds a bachelor’s degree in Industrial Engineering and a MBA.
 Hentus has 20 years of consulting experience within business strategy formulation and execution, business model design, business growth strategies and alignment of business systems with operating models.
 Hentus is a trusted advisor to various corporate boards and executives within industry.
 As he is passionate about people reaching their full potential, he assists the MathU management team with expanding the reach of MathU’s operating model and how best to manage the balance between adding value and commercialisation of MathU’s intellectual property.

-Junie a.k.a Junicorn is a creative director and graphics & UX/UI designer for MathU Teaching Emporium.
+Junie Kim is a creative expert and takes lead in the areas such as Graphics & UI design for MathU Teaching Emporium.
 Junie studied in the University of Pretoria and earned a bachelor’s degree in Information Design (honours).
-She creates all sorts of visual parts of MathU ranging from this website to our books.
-She also likes writing and studying French.
+Junie likes writing and studying French.

 THE MATHU STORY